 18th November 2019

 Many people are concerned about the cost of their care in later life.
 The average fee for staying in a care home is £600 a week (plus the cost of any nursing care required).
 The average stay in a care home is 130 weeks.
 Some simple maths tells us that this leads to a total average bill of £78,000.
+The big question is will you have to sell your home to pay care costs?

 Who pays for your care costs?